neo4j-field/gsummit2024/README.md

 );
 ```

-We can calculate the shortest path between two stations - for example, Malmö Central to Stockholm Central - using our 'traveltime' relatonship weights and the Dijkstra Source-Target Shortest Path algorithm from the GDS library.
-Note that bad data in our dataset (such as null or zero relationship weights) can cause strange results when calculating weighted shortest paths.
+We can calculate the shortest path between two stations - for example, Malmö Central to Stockholm Central - using our `traveltime` relatonship weights and the [Dijkstra Source-Target Shortest Path](https://neo4j.com/docs/graph-data-science/current/algorithms/dijkstra-source-target/) algorithm from the GDS library.
+Note that bad data in our dataset (such as `null` or `zero` relationship weights) can cause strange results when calculating weighted shortest paths.

 ```cypher
 MATCH